raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 </Tabs>

-## Authentication
+## Wallet client

-To interact with blockchain networks, your app needs a way to sign transactions.
-Garden SDK uses `walletClient` from the `wagmi` library to handle this.
-You'll need to:
+Garden SDK uses `walletClient` from the `wagmi` library to handle wallet events like wallet connections, transaction signing etc. You'll need to:

 1. Get the [walletClient](https://wagmi.sh/react/api/hooks/useWalletClient#usewalletclient) using the `useWalletClient` hook
 2. Pass it to your `GardenProvider` configuration

-The `walletClient` manages:
-- Wallet connections
-- Transaction signing
-- Network interactions

 ## Fetching quotes